nasbench/Misc-Research/Other/Undocumented-Flags-Sdbinst.md

 # Undocumented CLI Flags - Sdbinst.EXE

+The Application Compatibility Database Installer (sdbinst.exe) possess some undocumented flags that are often used by Windows itself.

 ### Registry Cleaning - `-f`

 The `-f` flag will clean/delete the following registry keys and their values related to AppCompat